top of page

 You could not go more wrong as a voice actor looking to make a career out of this.
 Even worse, I didn’t know how wrong I was!

-Voice Over Career Killers #4 - #6: Great Headshots, a Bad Website and Worse Marketing
+Voice Over Career Killers 4, 5 and 6: Great Headshots, a Bad Website and Worse Marketing

 Black man in a striped shirt in front of colorful graffiti looking puzzled.